jessepav/lacygoill-wiki-backup/admin/process.md

 ---

-For some reason, if you reverse the order of `$ sort`, you lose Vim's syntax highlighting.
+For some reason, if you reverse the order of `sort(1)`, you lose Vim's syntax highlighting.

 ## I know that my command opens the file 'foo'.
 But `$ strace -o log -e trace=open cmd` can't find it!